intralotbr/_docs/api-keno-revenda.md

 ### Authenticating the Notification

 Every notification submission will have a header 'Digital-Signature', this digital signature can be verified using our Public Key found at the /public-key endpoint.
+To do so:
+- Read the Digital-Signature header
+- Decode the Digital-Singature at base64
+- Confirm the signature with OpenSSL using the decoded signature with our public key.

 ### Notifications